Fast and Light Alternative to Bryntum Gantt in 2026

 Let us start with APIs and first focus on the configuration capabilities of both components.

 DHTMLX allows you to modify the appearance of almost any UI element using the HTML template system.
 Templates define the content and CSS classes of many DHTMLX Gantt elements.
 These templates are listed in the API and are declared as simple functions.
 They do not require a deep understanding of the component’s architecture.
 Moreover, there are plenty of ready-made code snippets at the disposal of the DHTMLX tech support team, which allow copying and pasting the code to make the needed feature work instantly.
-Currently, there are 200 Gantt snippets but this number is constantly growing.
+Currently, there are 650+ Gantt snippets (and 200 more samples), but this number is constantly growing.

 Bryntum Gantt offers similar capabilities for changing the content of elements, but this JavaScript component uses a different approach.
 Bryntum widgets follow a stricter component structure, with content settings distributed among APIs of widgets that are part of the Gantt.
 It allows you to reuse the knowledge gained in working with other Bryntum widgets, but also makes the configuration process more complex.
 Thus, in order to configure visible elements of the Gantt chart, you need to study the documentation of several related widgets.